dxos/dxos/docs/docs/guide/platform/halo.md

 ---
-position: 1
-title: Overview
-dir:
-  text: HALO Identity
-  order: 13
+order: 2
 ---

-# HALO
+# HALO Identity

 HALO is a system of components for implementing decentralized identity designed around privacy, security, and collaboration requirements.